Brela/brela/README.md

 Hi, I'm Clayton Breland.
     <br/>
-- Enthusiastic software developer and former U.S. fighter jet maintenance technician
-- building a SaaS product for car dealershiops at Chrome Lot
-- building a side project where users can create an exam with a simple prompt using the OpenAi API.
+👨🏽‍💻 Enthusiastic software developer and former U.S. fighter jet maintenance technician 🖥️ Building a SaaS product for car dealerships at Chrome Lot 🌱 Creating a side project where users can create an exam with a simple prompt using the OpenAi API.
       - check it out: [Brela Exams](https://brela-exams.vercel.app/)

 <br/>